nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 kubectl create -f test-infra/e2e/tests/oai/005-ue.yaml
 ```

 The output is similar to:

 ```console
 packagevariant.config.porch.kpt.dev/oai-ue created
 ```

-The UE will be deployed in the Edge cluster.
+The UE will be deployed in the Edge cluster in ~300 seconds.
 To verify that the UE is deployed you can use the below command

 ```bash
 kubectl get pods -n oai-ue --context edge-admin@edge
 ```

 The output is similar to: